top of page

 • People Problems – Challenges that arise from human behavior in organizations — conflict, miscommunication, burnout — often more difficult than technical or financial issues.

-• Emotional Regulation for Leaders – Using DBT skills to manage stress, frustration, and reactivity so leaders can model resilience for their teams.
+• Emotional Regulation for Leaders – Using DBT skills to manage stress, frustration, and reactivity.
+This helps leaders model resilience for their teams.

-• Values-Aligned Action – Setting goals and behaviors that reflect core values, reducing burnout and increasing motivation.
+• Values-Aligned Action – Setting goals and behaviors that reflect core values.
+This reduces burnout and increases motivation.

 Want to dig deeper into any of these?
 Explore our blog posts, sign up for a coaching session, or use this glossary as a reference while you engage with our courses.
 We’d love to hear which terms you lean on most.